Accelerator Academy

 How are artists chosen for the Accelerator program?

-The Music to Life (MtL) team, and often members of the sponsoring community (area DJs, music industry personnel, educators and nonprofit advocates), evaluate candidates for artistic talent, experience with social change work, capacity as 'influencers' and feasibility and sustainability of their concepts.
+The Music to Life (MtL) team, and music industry personnel, educators and nonprofit advocates, evaluate candidates for artistic talent, experience with social change work, capacity as 'influencers' and feasibility and sustainability of their concepts.

-What is the value of the Accelerator Academy?
+What is the value of the MCA Academy?

-Each of Music to Life's Accelerators are valued at approximately $7,500 per applicant.
-This includes artist stipends and expenses for pilot instruction, development and graduation showcases, entrepreneurial assistance/training and technical assistance for participating artists, and any travel and conference participation costs.
+Music to Life's MCA Academy is valued at approximately $7,500 per applicant.
+This includes artist stipends and expenses for pilot instruction, development and graduation showcases, entrepreneurial assistance/training, and technical assistance for participating artists.

-The duration is 8 months: 8 weeks of Academy classes followed by 6 months of mentoring and a culminating event/showcase.
+The duration is 6.5 months: 6 weeks of Academy classes followed by 20 weeks of coaching and a culminating event/showcase.

 How many artists participate annually?